How To Make the Best Buttery, Movie-Style Popcorn

 Instructions

-Heat the coconut oil: Melt the coconut oil in a 7- to 9-quart stockpot over medium-high heat.
+Heat the coconut oil.
+Melt 2 tablespoons coconut oil in a 7- to 9-quart stockpot over medium-high heat.

-Add tester kernels: Add 3 kernels of popcorn and wait for them to pop.
-These little guys will let you know when the oil is hot enough to add the remaining kernels.
+Add tester kernels.
+Add 3 popcorn kernels and wait for them to pop.
+These kernels will let you know when the oil is hot enough to add the remaining kernels.

-Add the popcorn and pop: When the tester kernels pop, add the remaining popcorn kernels.
+Add the popcorn and pop.
+When the tester kernels pop, add the remaining 1/2 cup popcorn kernels.
 They should cover the bottom of the pot in a single layer.
 Swirl the pot to coat the kernels in the oil.

-Continue to pop and shake the pan: Cover, lower the heat to medium, and shake the pan gently while the kernels pop.
-After about 3 minutes, when the popping slows significantly (1 to 2 seconds between pops), remove from the heat.
+Continue to pop and shake the pan.
+Cover, reduce the heat to medium, and shake the pot gently while the kernels pop.
+After about 3 minutes, when the popping slows significantly (1 to 2 seconds between pops), remove the pot from the heat.
 Continue to shake the pot for another 30 seconds or until the popping stops completely.

-Flavor with butter and salt: Pour 1/2 of the butter or ghee over the popcorn, cover, and shake the pot to coat.
-Pour the remaining butter or ghee over the popcorn and sprinkle with the salt.
+Flavor with butter and salt.
+Pour half of the butter or ghee over the popcorn, cover, and shake the pot to coat.
+Pour the remaining butter or ghee over the popcorn and sprinkle with 1/4 teaspoon finely ground kosher salt, table salt, or popcorn salt.
 Cover again and shake.
 Serve immediately.

 Recipe Notes

 Storage: This popcorn is best served immediately while the kernels are still warm and before the real butter aroma dissipates.
-It can be stored in an airtight container for 1 day; just keep in mind that the kernels will get stale and soften the longer they sit.
+It can be stored in an airtight container at room temperature for 1 day; just keep in mind that the kernels will get stale and soften the longer they sit.